Text2SQL-Flow: A Robust SQL-Aware Data Augmentation Framework for Text-to-SQL: Methodology

 To ensure the validity of the generated augmented SQL queries, we incorporate randomly sampled database values into the prompts to improve semantic grounding.
-Each prompt consists of the following components: \textit{(1) Instruction} (\(I_{\text{sql}}\)): a directive guiding the LLM to generate SQL queries that satisfy realistic analytical requirements; \textit{(2) Database Schema} (\(S\)): the full set of \texttt{CREATE TABLE} statements describing all relations in the database; \textit{(3) Database Values} (\(V\)): a set of randomly sampled (column, value) pairs drawn from the underlying tables to instantiate meaningful query predicates; \textit{(4) Original SQL query} (\(s_i^{\text{orig}}\)): the query to be augmented; and \textit{(5) Augmentation Direction} (\(c\)): one of six predefined augmentation strategies.
+Each prompt consists of the following components: \textit{(1) Instruction} (\(I_{\text{sql}}\)): a directive guiding the LLM to generate SQL queries that satisfy realistic analytical requirements; \textit{(2) Database Schema} (\(S\)): the full set of \texttt{CREATE TABLE} statements describing all relations in the database; \textit{(3) Database Values} (\(V\)): Values are randomly sampled from multiple rows in each table to construct meaningful query predicates; any sampled row containing null values is replaced. \textit{(4) Original SQL query} (\(s_i^{\text{orig}}\)): the query to be augmented; and \textit{(5) Augmentation Direction} (\(c\)): one of six predefined augmentation strategies.
 Let \(C = \{c_1, \dots, c_6\}\) denote the set of augmentation strategies.
 For each original query \(s_i^{\text{orig}}\), we uniformly sample a strategy \(c \sim \text{Uniform}(C)\), draw representative database values \(V\) from the relevant tables, and construct an augmentation prompt \(P_{\text{aug}}(I, S, s_i^{\text{orig}}, V, c)\).
-The augmented query is then produced by the language model as:
+The augmented query is then produced by the LLM as: